 Ése (Aesir): Supreme Divinities and Rulers

-The Ælfas, often referred to as elves, inhabit the realm of the ethereal and tangible.
-These divine entities are usually represented (pre-conversion) as masculine, and personify the mysteries of the natural world, embodying the spirits within landscapes, trees, and waterways as well as ascended folk heroes and ancestors.
+The Ælfas, often referred to as elves, are usually represented in pre-conversion sources as masculine, and personify the mysteries of the natural world, embodying the spirits within landscapes, trees, and waterways as well as ascended folk heroes and ancestors.
 While they share characteristics with the spirits of animism, Ælfas hold a distinct presence due to their associations with magical realms and their abilities to both inspire and influence human lives.
 This category often includes demi-gods and otherworldly beings that intertwine with earthly existence.
-These beings occupy for us a role that is sometimes ascribed to the so-called “Vanir” in Norse paganism, but this term is of questionable provenance, and it is likely that the two taxonomies referred to the same sort of being, prior to the Viking Age.
+These beings occupy for us a role that is sometimes ascribed to the so-called “Vanir” in Norse paganism, but this term is of questionable provenance, and it is likely that the two taxonomies referred to the same sort of being prior to the Viking Age.

 Idesa: Maternal Guardians and Ancestral Forces

 Idesa, akin to the early Germanic Matronae, represent the nurturing and maternal aspects of divinity.
 These goddesses hold a profound connection to the protective and nurturing qualities of motherhood, safeguarding lineages, families, and communities.
 As ancestral figures, Idesa bridge the gap between the living and the deceased, offering guidance, blessings, and support from the spiritual realm.
-This classification underscores the significance of the feminine in Heathen beliefs.
-One might view them as “feminine elves”.
-They may also, broadly speaking, be compared to the beings described by the Old Norse cognate, “Disr”.
+They may also, broadly speaking, be compared to the beings described by the Old Norse cognate Dísir.
 However in other areas of pre-conversion Germania, we see a similar term applied to mortal noblewomen, demonstrating the lexical difficulties faced in assigning hard and fast definitions to some of these terms.

 Cofgodas: Guardians of Hearth and Home